siddhi-io/siddhi-store-rdbms/README.md

 ## Prerequisites

  * A RDBMS server instance should be started.
- * User should have the necessary privileges and access rights to connect to the RDBMS data store of choice.
+ * The user should have the necessary privileges and access rights to connect to the RDBMS data store of choice.

 ## How to use